 When Jesus comes, healing miracles happen.
 In Matthew 9:18-30, we find Jesus in the midst of three miraculous healings.

 Jairus was a ruler of the synagogue (Mark 5:22).
 He believed his daughter was dead so he sought out Jesus, and when he found Him, he worshiped Him and proclaimed his faith in Him:

 While he spake these things unto them, behold, there came a certain ruler, and worshiped him, saying, My daughter is even now dead: but come and lay thy hand upon her, and she shall live (Matthew 9:18).

 Jesus and His disciples came to Jairus' house (Matthew 9:19, 23).
-After Jesus saw Jairus' daughter, He told Jairus and the other people who had gathered there, that she was not dead but only asleep (Matthew 9:24).
-As they left the room where she lay, they laughed at Jesus.
-Jesus then took her hand and she arose from the bed (Matthew 9:25).
+After Jesus saw Jairus' daughter, He told Jairus and the other people who had gathered there that she was not dead but only asleep (Matthew 9:24).
+As they left the room where she lay they laughed at Jesus.
+He then took her hand and she arose from the bed (Matthew 9:25).

 From this story, we can readily glean that healing miracles can happen when:

 On the way to Jairus' home another one of Jesus' twenty-seven healing miracles occurred (Matthew 9:20-22).
 A woman, which had an "issue of blood" for twelve years, came behind Jesus and touched the hem of his garment (Matthew 9:20).
 She had said to herself, "if I touch His garment I will be made whole" (Matthew 9:21).
 After she touched Jesus' hem, He turned to her and told her that her faith had made her whole, and from that day forward she was healed (Matthew 9:22).

 We could be healed similarly by following this woman's example: